gaultier/blog/making_my_static_blog_generator_11_times_faster.md

-Title: Making my static blog generator 11 times faster
+Title: Making my static blog generator <del>11</del> 33 times faster
 Tags: Optimization, Git, Odin, Fossil
 ---

-*Stick to the end to see an overall x33 speed-up!*

 This blog is statically generated from Markdown files.
 It used to be fast, but nowadays it's not: